brandonmorrissette/throwbackrequestlive/README.md

 -   The write flow for rows feels off.
     -   Most of my data is passed to table from DataManagement, which uses the table service to interact with backend
     -   My table takes the data, and the data service.
 It then uses the service to write to the backend.
 Something about this feels weird.
+    -   Making assumption about singular primary key

 # Data Management

 -   Default datetime to something more user friendly.
 It defaults to the exact second of Now.

+# SSM

+-   Find a more central way of resolving ssm params in backend

+# Improve Front End Skills

+-   Learn React and other front end libraries used
+    -   Context
+    -   Proper modeling for AG Grid ColumnDefs and AG Grid in general
+    -   Review DateTimeCellEditor
+-   additionalProps typing in DataManagement

 # App UI

 -   Footer covers up bottom still

-# Docker

--   Break up front end and back end containers
-    -   Consider breaking out postgress instance for local storage

-# Resource Class

--   I'd rather handle id and suffix better.

 # Login